 - Fox, IJ, Daley GQ, Goldman SA, Huard J, Kamp TJ, Trucco M. Potential for the use of differentiated pluripotent stem cells as replacement therapy in treating disease.
 Science 2014; 345:1247391.

 - Hansel MC, Gramignoli R, Blake W, Davila J, Skvorak K, Dorko K, Tahan V, Lee BR, Tafaleng E, Guzman-Lepe J, Soto-Gutierrez A, Fox IJ, Strom SC.
 Increased Reprogramming of Human Fetal Hepatocytes Compared With Adult Hepatocytes in Feeder-Free Conditions.
 Cell Transplantation 2014; 23(1):27-38.

-- Nishikawa T, Bell A, Brooks JM, Setoyama K, Kaestner KH, Vodovotz Y, Locker J, Soto-Gutierrez A, Fox IJ.
+- Nishikawa T, Bell A, Brooks JM, Setoyama K, Melis M, Han B, Fukumitsu K, Handa K, Tian J, Kaestner KH, Vodovotz Y, Locker J, Soto-Gutierrez A, Fox IJ.
 Resetting the transcription network using a single factor reverses liver failure in end-stage cirrhosis.
-Journal of Clinical Investigation (in revision).
+Journal of Clinical Investigation 2015;125(4):1533-1544.